up42/simple-vegetation-indexes-block/README.md

 ### Going further: local development

-If you intend to modify the code the Makefile provides some useful commands.
+If you intend to modify the code, the Makefile provides some useful commands.

 To clean all dangling container images do: